Wakefield, Wisconsin

 Wakefield is a former unincorporated community in Outagamie County, Wisconsin, United States.
 It is located in the village of Greenville.

 Wakefield had a post office from 1852 to 1879, on land that is now occupied by Appleton International Airport.
 The post office (and by extension the community) was named after a Greenville settler, J. Wakefield.

+On December 26 1887, the town burned.
+The New York Times reported the post office, bank, jewelry store and theatre along with a dozen saloons were all destroyed.
+The fire began in the Coliseum Theatre when a monkey overturned a lamp.

 Geography

 Wakefield is located at (44.265647, -88.537089) and has an elevation of 892 feet (272m).